abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \mathrm{Cons} :\ \forall a.\ a \to \mathrm{List}[a] \to \mathrm{List}[a]
 $$

-On first glance that looks pretty similar to the inductive $Succ$ constructor that we saw.
+On first glance, $Cons$ looks pretty similar to the inductive $Succ$ constructor that we saw.
 And indeed, like $Succ$, $Cons$ is an inductive/recursive constructor that generates an infinite amount of terms.

 However, unlike $Succ$, which has signature $X \to X$ (i.e. for each $X$, there is another one), $Cons$ has a signature $a \to (X \to X)$ --- there is one List constructor for *every value of the type* $a$.
 We can visualize $Cons$ as an arrow, which points to another arrow.

 ![The `Cons` function --- An arrow from the `Nat` type, pointing to the type of arrows from list type to itself: x -> (1,x), x -> (2,x), x -> (3,x) etc. ](../06_type/list_type_cons_internal.svg)

-(Note that we are using the arrows-as-object concept that we covered extensively in the previous chapter on logic.)
+This is the place to mention that arrows between types are types as well, that is, for any types $A$ and $B$, there is a type $A \to B$ (called *Lambda* type, in type theory) which has all arrows that connect $A$ and $B$ as values (we will see how this type is defined soon).

 So, let's start plotting these arrows, starting with the base value $Nil$.